-This overall detrimental effect is entirely attributable to functions devolution that happens without functionaries devolution.
-The estimated β_1 coefficients from specification (2) indicate that such incomplete devolution increases neonatal mortality by 0.75 percentage points, infant mortality by 1.36 percentage points and under-5 mortality by 1.62 percentage points (Table 2, columns 2, 4 and 6).
+This overall detrimental effect is entirely attributable to states that conducted partial devolution i.e. did not devolve any authority over employees to local governments.
+The estimated β_1 coefficients from specification (2) indicate that partial devolution increases neonatal mortality by 0.75 percentage points, infant mortality by 1.36 percentage points and under-5 mortality by 1.62 percentage points (Table 2, columns 2, 4 and 6).
 These are large effects, corresponding to 19%, 25% and 24% of the sample means, and they are all statistically significant at the 1% level.
 These effect sizes are comparable to the effect of socioeconomic covariates: partial devolution increases neonatal mortality by 0.04 standard deviations (Table 2, column 2), comparable to the 0.08 standard deviation increase when mothers have no education compared to those who have some education.

 The estimated β_2 coefficients are negative, statistically significant and similar in magnitude to the β_1 coefficients.
-In other words, the combination of functions and functionaries devolution increases neonatal, infant and under-5 mortality by an insignificant 0.14, 0.38 and 0.6 percentage points respectively.
+Full devolution therefore increases neonatal, infant and under-5 mortality by 0.14, 0.38 and 0.6 percentage points respectively (β_1 + β_2), much smaller than the effects of partial devolution.
 We verify that the sum of the β_1 and β_2 coefficients is not statistically different from zero (see p-values in Table 2, columns 2, 4, 6).
-Our results show that even full administrative decentralization (of functions and functionaries) does not lead to improvements in health outcomes.
+Disappointingly, our results show that full administrative decentralization does not lead to improvements in health outcomes.